A-Zi-cong-xiao-jiu-hen-ke-ai/CSTutorBench/README.md

 ### 2. Complete the TODOs in `Evaluation.py`

 Open `Evaluation.py` and fill in the necessary details marked as `TODO`.
+**Note:**
+Currently, only API calls in the OpenAI format are supported.

 ```bash
 # TODO Path of your JSON file (the `CSTutorBench.json` dataset obtained from https://shorturl.at/aFyqQ).